|

 seen on both Lake Ladoga and the Baltic, with mines being the weapon of choice by both sides.
 By 1944, the Gulf of Finland

 was the most densely mined body of water in the world.
+Japan, despite

 excellent efforts in the rest of naval development, never pursued MTB development with much energy.
 Some small boats were